-- · Allow anchoring to any previous output treestate in the same transaction, rather than just the immediately preceding output treestate. - Add change history.
+- Allow anchoring to any previous output treestate in the same transaction, rather than just the immediately preceding output treestate. - Add change history.

 - · Change from truncated BLAKE2b-512 to BLAKE2b-256. - · Clarify endianness, and that uses of BLAKE2b are unkeyed. - · Minor correction to what SIGHASH types cover. - · Add "as intended for the Zcash release of summer 2016" to title page. - · Require PRF^{addr} to be collision-resistant (see § 8.8 'Omission in Zerocash security proof' on p.
-143). - · Add specification of path computation for the incremental Merkle tree. - Add a note in § 4.17.1 'JoinSplit Statement (Sprout)' on p.
-57 about how this condition corresponds to conditions in the Zerocash paper. - · Changes to terminology around keys.
+142). - · Add specification of path computation for the incremental Merkle tree. - Add a note in § 4.17.1 'JoinSplit Statement (Sprout)' on p.
+56 about how this condition corresponds to conditions in the Zerocash paper.